The Job Challenge

 For example, a deposit refund system for containers and packaging, which has the potential to create a new market for employment in the waste-management and recycling sector.

 This is not a definite list of actions.
 Needs are all over the place, unemployment rate is at record level and many solutions are yet to be devised.
-Those are only illustrations to stimulate your creativity.
-We need many more items, many more examples and many more solutions.
-This is what the Competition is about.
+Those are only illustrations to stimulate creativity.
+Europe need many more ideas, many more solutions.
+This is what the Competition was about.

 Tell your stories and inspire others on the Twitter account of the Competition (use #diogochallenge) or on Social Innovation Europe platform.
 As Diogo Vasconcelos was constantly repeating it, social innovation is about sharing!